Movies & TV / Reviews

 Alexandra Novelle – Snowdown

 Director Chris Sanders crafts a wonderful, emotional tale with the new DreamWorks Animation release The Wild Robot.
-Based on the novel of the same name by Peter Brown, Sanders brings the world of Brown’s novel to life, creating a vibrant world filled with charming characters and a heartfelt story that nails its interpersonal relationships.
-Sanders directs from a script he also wrote, presenting a story with gradually escalating stakes, strong narrative surprises, and a riveting finale.
+Based on Peter Brown’s novel of the same name, Sanders brings the world of Brown’s story to life, creating a vibrant world filled with charming characters and a heartfelt story that nails its interpersonal relationships.
+Sanders directs from a script he also wrote, presenting a plot with gradually escalating stakes, strong narrative surprises, and a riveting finale.

 The Wild Robot follows the Universal Dynamics helper robot Rozzum (Nyong’o), or Roz for short.
-Roz is a helper droid built for human service, but she’s been stranded on a remote island inhabited only by native wildlife.
+Roz is a helper droid built for human service, but she is stranded on a remote island inhabited only by native wildlife.
 Isolated and on her own, Roz has no humans to assign her a task.
-While she manages to master robot-to-animal communication, none of the native critters have any interest in her and find Roz monstrous.
-Roz soon finds renewed purpose after inadvertently destroying a goose nest, leaving only one unhatched egg intact.
-The gosling soon hatches, and with its mother gone, the responsibility now falls on Roz to care for Brightbill (Conor).
+While she manages to master robot-to-animal communication, the native critters find Roz monstrous and have no interest in her.
+Soon, Roz finds renewed purpose after inadvertently destroying a goose nest, leaving only one unhatched egg intact.
+The gosling hatches, and with its mother gone, Roz takes on the responsibility of caring for Brightbill (Conor).
 Roz forms a truce and unlikely friendship with the island’s mischievous fox, Fink (Pascal), who offers his guidance in the way of the wild flora and fauna in exchange for help building a new dwelling and foraging for vittles.

 At first, the penchant for animated talking animals appears to be a detriment to the film’s story.
-The Wild Robot follows a typical cliche that many animated family films often do, assigning a modern contemporary voice to wild animals.
-Yes, the critters do speak and interact as humans do, using modern slang and colloquialisms.
-However, that is the only drawback to how the film depicts its talking animals.
+The Wild Robot follows a typical cliche of many animated family films, assigning a modern contemporary voice to wild animals.
+The critters do speak and interact as humans do, using modern slang and colloquialisms, but that starts as a drawback and becomes a strength.
 Sanders and the DWA animators imbue the animals with such charm, pizzazz, and likability that they quickly grow beyond the overused animated narrative trope.
-The fact that Roz learns how to communicate with the animals, reflected by the animals conversing like humans, works more as a strength to the plot than a detriment.
-The reason it works so well is because the plot focuses on not merely how Roz bonds but also how she bonds with the rest of the animals on the island.
-It becomes one of the film’s most rewarding arcs, especially with how many of the animals initially fear and reject her.
+Roz’s communication with the animals eventually transitions into a narrative strength because it reflects her growing bond with the other animals on the island.
+It becomes one of the film’s most rewarding arcs, especially considering that initially, many of the animals fear and reject her.
 Not to mention, the film features a talented cast of thespians who perform splendidly as their animated counterparts.

-The other major strength of Sanders’ plot is the way the stakes gradually escalate with the changing of the seasons.
-In the first half, the movie appears to undergo an emotional low point quite early, and it appears the plot reaches a natural endpoint earlier than expected.
+Another major strength of Sanders’ plot is demonstrated by the gradually escalating stakes with the changing of the seasons.
+In the first half, the movie appears to undergo an emotional low point quite early, and it appears the plot reaches a natural endpoint sooner than expected.
 However, the narrative progression soon unlocks a more ambitious third act, where Roz’s creators discover her whereabouts and seek to regain their lost property.
-Sanders showcases his strengths as a storyteller, proving his chops for handling characters on a genuine emotional level punctuated by riveting action-packed setpieces.
+Sanders showcases his strengths as a storyteller, proving his chops for handling characters on a genuine emotional level, punctuated by riveting action-packed setpieces.

 Throughout the experience, The Wild Robot maintains the mother-and-child-like bond between Roz and Brightbill.
-Despite the film following many traditional narrative beats, The Wild Robot highlights its characters with great warmth and care.
+Although the film follows many traditional narrative beats, The Wild Robot highlights its characters with great warmth and care.
 Sanders crafts a wonderful, rousing, animated adventure that is among the year’s finest films.

 9.0